2DegreesInvesting/coding-helpdesk/README.md

 ## How to prepare

-If possible, create a reproducible example with the [reprex package](https://reprex.tidyverse.org/) or discuss your problem with your helper when you ask for an appointment.
+If possible, create a reproducible example with the [reprex package](https://reprex.tidyverse.org/) or discuss your problem with your helper when you schedule an appointment.